YuliyaSheludyakova/Adventure-Game/README.md

 * The game has conditions for winning and losing
 * When the game is over, it asks if the player wants to play again

-This project was developed through the Udacity Intro to Programming Nanodegree.
+The project was developed through the Udacity Intro to Programming Nanodegree.

 ## Used Programming skills
 * Foundations of Python